The Annotated Garden & Compost Published in VIS #15

 Out Now: European Academy of Participation

 A table can facilitate conviviality or become a dividing barrier.
 What are you staging: a dinner, debate, conversation, interrogation, or arm-wrestling competition?
-Chapter: Notes on Cooking & Eating Together, by Claire Binyon and Renée Turner (p.109), Avinus Academia, 2023.
-Together with Claire Binyon, Senior Lecturer at the Faculty of Music and Performing Arts, ESMAE, Polytechnic…
+Notes on Cooking & Eating Together, Claire Binyon and Renée Turner (p.109), Avinus Academia, 2023.
+Together with Claire Binyon, Senior Lecturer at the Faculty of Music and Performing Arts, ESMAE, Polytechnic of Porto, we…

 Read More